Every so often, an opportunity comes around that is so good, it’s hard to pass up. One such opportunity is to sell

 - Use deal site services such as Snapshout to entice bargain buyers to purchase your product and provide the initial product boost.

 - Use social media advertising, such as Facebook Ads, to entice buyers with a low deal offer to try out your new product

 Amazon Product Promotions

-Running a promotion to your product, is a great way to entice buyers to purchase.
-In your seller central dashboard, Amazon has a variety of options that you can chose from to run a promotion.
+Running a promotion for your product is a great way to entice buyers to purchase.
+In your seller central dashboard, Amazon has a variety of options that you can choose from to run a promotion.

 One of the most commonly used promotions to run is the “Money Off” promotion.
 This is where you can create a special discount code to distribute to potential buyers, whether it is for boosting ranking during your product launch or otherwise.